fxadilima/Paladin-in-the-Violent-Winds/README.md

 10. *The "Holy Maiden" Anomaly in Manichaeism*: A glaring inconsistency in Jin Yong's narrative is the assertion that Persian Manichaeism taught its followers to have a 'Holy Maiden' as their leader.
 This is particularly strange, considering Manichaeism itself originated from the spiritual experiences of a Persian named 'Mani,' who was one hundred percent male.
 How, then, could it evolve into a doctrine that prioritizes a woman as its leader?
 This specific incongruity, in our story, deeply troubles Xiao Zhao, who is clearly in love with, and loved by, Zhang Wuji!

+Unlike Jin Yong's narrative, where Manichaeism has been persecuted during the late Yuan Dynasty, in here, we try to maintain historically correct nuances found in https://en.wikipedia.org/wiki/Chinese_Manichaeism#Song_and_Yuan_dynasties, quoted as follow:

+"Their fortunes changed during the Mongol-led Yuan dynasty, where the religion enjoyed a stable existence while the Sakya sect of Tibetan Buddhism served as the ‘’de facto’’ state religion of the Yuan.
+Two elaborate silk paintings survive from this era: *Manichaean Diagram of the Universe and Sermon on Mani's Teaching of Salvation*.
+These works provide an insight into Yuan-era cosmology of Chinese Manichaeism."

 ## Why Read Paladin in the Violent Winds?